 Nelli is AKC registered and has given us beautiful litters of puppies.
 She's a great hunting dog and loving family pet.
-Nelli is now retired and will remain with us as a family pet.

 Georgia is the newest addition to our pack.
 She's from a gorgeous Mom, "Miss Money Penny" & an awesome stud, "Rusty Big Revenue".
 She will be paired with our gorgeous red male when she is of breeding age.

 Gracie is AKC & ACA registered.
 She is a gorgeous female out of a charcoal dad and a silver mom.
 Gracie has a great temperament and we just adore her!
 She just had her first litter in December 2019 and she had a gorgeous litter of silver and charcoal puppies!